brylevkirill/notes/Knowledge Representation and Reasoning.md

 ----

   "PSL uses first order logic rules as a template language for graphical models over random variables with soft truth values from the interval [0, 1].
 This allows one to directly incorporate similarity functions, both on the level of individuals and on the level of sets.
 For instance, when modeling opinions in social networks, PSL allows one to not only model different types of relations between users, such as friendship or family relations, but also multiple notions of similarity, for instance based on hobbies, beliefs, or opinions on specific topics.
 Technically, PSL represents the domain of interest as logical atoms.
 It uses first order logic rules to capture the dependency structure of the domain, based on which it builds a joint probabilistic model over all atoms.
 Each rule has an associated non-negative weight that captures the rule’s relative importance.
 Due to the use of soft truth values, inference (most probable explanation and marginal inference) in PSL is a continuous optimization problem, which can be solved efficiently."
-  "Also, in PSL the formula syntax is restricted to rules with conjunctive bodies."

   - input: set of weighted FOPL rules and a set of evidence (just as in MLN)
   - MAP/MPE inference is a linear optimization problem that can efficiently draw probabilistic conclusions (in MLN combinatorial counting problem)